polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ### Using subkey

 !!!note "What is Subkey?"
-    The subkey program is a key generation and management utility that is included in the Polkadot SDK repository.
+    The `subkey` is a key generation and management utility that is included in the Polkadot SDK repository.

-    You can use the subkey program to generate public and private keys, restore them with seed phrases, sign and verify signatures and derive hierarchical deterministic child key pairs.
+    You can use the `subkey` program to generate public and private keys, restore them with seed phrases, sign and verify signatures and derive hierarchical deterministic child key pairs.

-    For more information please check [this](https://paritytech.github.io/polkadot-sdk/master/subkey/index.html){target=\_blank} **Rust** crate
+    For more information please check dedicated [this](https://paritytech.github.io/polkadot-sdk/master/subkey/index.html){target=\_blank} **Rust** crate

 The basic syntax for the `subkey inspect` command is: